losttype/blog.losttype.com/src/2014-09-21-address-numerals-of-copenhagen.md

 Prior to our arriving here, several of us (Frances, Cade, Sean and I) spent a few days in Copenhagen, Denmark.

 I regularly stop to look at address numerals back at home, so I found myself keeping an eye out for the local numerals in Copenhagen.
-It was wonderful to see such a wide variety, far beyond the &#8216;hardware store&#8217; numerals that are all too common where I come from.
+It was wonderful to see such a wide variety, far beyond the &#8216;hardware store’ numerals that are all too common where I come from.
 To me they seem to say so much about the people who inhabit the space.
 The shear age of the city adds to the variety of solutions to a very functional and yet aesthetically influenced decision like an address marker.

 Below are a selection of them that I stopped to photograph while we were exploring the city!